COSHH Stores – Hazardous Substance Storage

 Depending on the type of COSHH substance and it’s particular properties, the assessment should include consideration of work circumstances including safe handling, storage, transportation of hazardous substances and appropriate waste removal.

 COSHH requirements mean that employers have a responsibility to control any substances that may be hazardous to health.
-If it is not possible to completely prevent exposure by using a different substance, measures could include checking for damage or leaks regularly , ensuring that damaged containers are replaced immediately and making sure that any spills are cleaned up immediately.
+If it is not possible to completely prevent exposure by using a different substance, measures could include checking for damage or leaks regularly , ensuring that damaged containers, storage lockers or storage cupboards are replaced immediately and making sure that any spills are cleaned up immediately.

 Waste should also be segregated from other substances and labelled appropriately.
 Furthermore, it is also essential for businesses to be aware of the applicable Workplace Exposure Limits (WEL’s) for the substances used.
 This refers to the limits of legal maximum exposure and is dependant upon the type of hazardous substances used for the work activity.